 Perforation of the uterus

 This risk sounds scary, and is when the Mirena makes a small hole in the wall of the womb.
-The chances of this happening are 1 in 1000, which is rare.8 Perforation is more likely (six times more) in women who are breastfeeding, due to low circulating levels of oestrogen which causes the uterus to be contracted and smaller.9 In women who have insertion between two days and three months after childbirth, risk of perforation is slightly higher as the uterus is ‘soft’, making it more susceptible to perforation.
+The chances of this happening are around 1 in 1000, which is rare.9 Perforation is more likely (six times more) in women who are breastfeeding,10 due to low circulating levels of oestrogen which causes the uterus to be contracted and smaller.
+In women who have insertion between two days and three months after childbirth, risk of perforation is slightly higher as the uterus is ‘soft’, making it more susceptible to perforation.

 Ongoing risks and side effects

 It is important to remember that the Mirena does a very good job of preventing pregnancy (it is 99.9% effective).
 However, if you do fall pregnant, there is a slightly increased chance of it being an ectopic pregnancy.
-It is thought that the progesterone in the Mirena can slow the passage of the egg through the Fallopian tube, making it more likely to implant there.11 The overall risk of an ectopic pregnancy over the five years that a Mirena is in place is 1 in 1000.12 This risk is increased with smoking (which also slows the transport of the egg down the tube), and history of pelvic infection (infection causes scarring of the tubes which prevents the egg reaching the womb).
+The Mirena works by slowly releasing progesterone, and high levels of progesterone can slow the passage of the egg through the Fallopian tube, making it more likely to implant there.12 The overall risk of an ectopic pregnancy over the five years that a Mirena is in place is 1 in 1000.13 This risk is increased with smoking (which also slows the transport of the egg down the tube), and history of pelvic infection (infection causes scarring of the tubes which prevents the egg reaching the womb).